ptums/AirgeadBankingApp/README.md

 ## Summary

-This application will calculate
+This application will calculate the annual balance of an investment with or without monthly deposits.

 <img alt="Flow chart" src="PFT-Airgead-Banking-Application-Flowchart.png" />

 ## Well designed aspects

-The logic for doing the calculations is well designed and
+The logic that calculates the annual interest with and without monthly deposits is well designed.

 ## Areas of enhancement